MatrareD/Graph-To-Solve-the-waste-collection-problem-TSP-/README.md

 ![VDP](https://github.com/user-attachments/assets/dbc08f17-d8be-4683-94b0-216eae970251)4329-8ed9-d6a63313ea31)

 - A naive idea could be to see where is the closest VDP, with a distance as the crow flies, and to reach it as fast as possible, and do it again until every point is collected.
-The issue is that such a method can not work in a tiny neighborhood where most of the roads have a single traffic direction, the closest as the crow flies is not really the closest of the initial vertex in such a city.
+The issue is that such a method can't work in a tiny neighborhood where most of the roads have a single traffic direction, the closest as the crow flies is not really the closest of the initial vertex in such a city.
 Here is an example :

 ![Naive algorithm](https://github.com/user-attachments/assets/de2fb36a-5a39-4329-8ed9-d6a63313ea31)